Government / Public Benefits Michigan EBT Program (Bridge Card)

 The Challenge

 Michigan Bridge Card support is not routine customer service.
+The Bridge Card is the state’s EBT card — it delivers SNAP food assistance and other benefits to Michigan residents.
 Cardholders rely on it for lost or stolen cards, PIN changes, balance inquiries, and nearby usage locations.
 The Michigan Department of Health and Human Services says that support is available 24 hours a day, 7 days a week, including Spanish and Arabic service.

 The state needed it done stateside.
 Cardholder support for a public benefit program serving roughly 1.4 million Michiganders a month isn’t a cost center to optimize with the cheapest labor — it’s a public trust.